aidan073/llama-filter/README.md

 ### Argument Explanations
 **Key args:**
-**-t:** You must provide a hugging face token with access to llama 3.2.
+**-t:** You must provide a hugging face token with access to llama 3.1 and 3.2.
 You can directly pass the token, or a .env containing HF_TOKEN variable.
 **-i:** Path to your dataset.
 Must be a .csv or .tsv file.
 **-p:** Your prompt for llama.
 You MUST format the prompt so that it is asking llama to output a 1 (for true), and a 0 (for false).
 If you pass in a caption column with the -cap flag, you should have {caption} in your prompt where the caption should go.
 **-o:** Path to save the filtered dataset.
 Must be a .csv or .tsv file.